philrz/super/docs/tutorials/super-for-jq.md

 {kind:"counter",val:2}
 {kind:"counter",val:3}
 ```
-`zq` can also use a spread operator like JavaScript, e.g.,
+`super` can also use a spread operator like JavaScript, e.g.,
 ```mdtest-command
 echo '{a:{s:"foo", val:1}}{b:{s:"bar"}}' | super -z -c '{...a,s:"baz"}' -
 ```